kebinpeng/kebinpeng.github.io/_publications/2022-08-21-paper-title-number-3.md

 collection: publications
 category: conferences
 permalink: /publication/2022-08-21-paper-title-number-3
-excerpt: 'This paper is about the number 3.
+;excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'
 date: 2022-08-21
 venue: '2022 26th International Conference on Pattern Recognition (ICPR)' ;slidesurl: 'http://academicpages.github.io/files/slides3.pdf'